2011 24 Hours of Le Mans: Regulation changes

-The ACO dropped the LM GT1 category and created a single set of regulations for the GT Endurance category, which was divided into two classes: LM GTE Pro and LM GTE Am, based on 2009 LMGT2 rules, This was done to avoid multiple calendar clashes with several racing series and because there were few entrants in the class other than the Le Mans race, as well as the category being exclusively for short-distance sprints.
-The LM GTE Pro category featured new cars that could be driven by any driver, whereas the LM GTE Am class featured one-year old cars driven by a minimum of two Fédération Internationale de l'Automobile (FIA) silver or bronze licensed drivers per team.
+The ACO dropped the LM GT1 category and created a single set of regulations for the GT Endurance category, which was divided into two classes: LM GTE Pro and LM GTE Am, based on 2009 LMGT2 rules.
+This was done to avoid multiple calendar clashes with several other racing series and because there were few entrants in the class other than the Le Mans race, as well as the category being exclusively for short-distance sprints.
+The LM GTE Pro category featured new cars that could be driven by any driver, whereas the LM GTE Am class featured one-year-old cars driven by a minimum of two Fédération Internationale de l'Automobile (FIA) silver or bronze licensed drivers per team.

 Entries

-The ACO received 71 applications by the deadline for entries, 19 January 2011.
-It granted 56 invitations to the race, and entries were divided between the LMP1, LMP2, LMGTE Pro, and LMGTE Am categories.
+The ACO received 71 applications by the entry deadline, 19 January 2011.
+Its eight-member Selection Committee granted 56 invitations to the race, and entries were divided between the LMP1, LMP2, LMGTE Pro, and LMGTE Am categories on 25 January.
 40 per cent of the applications were for entry to the LMGTE Am class.

 Automatic entries

-Teams which won their class in the 2010 24 Hours of Le Mans, or who won Le Mans-based series and events such as the Intercontinental Le Mans Cup (ILMC), the American Le Mans Series (ALMS), the Le Mans Series (LMS), and the Petit Le Mans received automatic entries.
-Automatic entries were also granted to some second-place finishers from the 2010 24 Hours of Le Mans and the 2010 LMS.
-Entries were also given to the LMS Green X Challenge winners.
-Because teams received automatic entries, they were permitted to change their cars from the previous year to the next, but not their category.
-Automatic invitations in the two GTE categories could be swapped between the two based on the driver line-ups chosen by those teams.
-As the ALMS did not differentiate between the Pro and Am categories, only a single GTE invitation was granted to their class champion.
+Teams received automatic entries based on their results in the 2010 24 Hours of Le Mans, or Le Mans-based series and events such as the Intercontinental Le Mans Cup (ILMC), the American Le Mans Series (ALMS), the Le Mans Series (LMS), and the Petit Le Mans, and the Michelin Green X Challenge.
+Because teams received automatic entries, they could change their cars from the previous year to the next, but not their category.
+Automatic invitations in the two GTE categories could be swapped based on the driver line-ups chosen by those teams.
+As the ALMS did not differentiate between the Pro and Am categories, only a single GTE invitation was granted to their entries.

 On 3 December 2010, the ACO announced the list of automatic entries.